 Your child instinctively wants to know about anything and everything, occasionally perhaps a little more than you’d like!
 However, their natural inclination to explore is the perfect foundation for starting their homeschool journey.

-It’s important to determine whether your child is ready for school.
+First, it’s important to determine whether your child is ready for school.
 Here are a few signs of homeschool readiness:

-- They know the ABCs.
+- Know the ABCs.

-- They are recognizing letter sounds.
+- Are recognizing letter sounds.

-- They show an interest in reading.
+- Show an interest in reading.

-- They pretend to read or write.
+- Pretend to read or write.

-- They are engaged during storytime.
+- Are engaged during storytime.